Clarisa

 TEACHER

-My yoga journey truly began as a young child (growing up in the Chicago area) when I would watch Lilias Folan on Lilias, Yoga and You.
-Her 30-minute show aired on the local PBS station.
-Her quiet demeanor and the way she moved her body intrigued me; she was so peaceful and calm.
-The journey recommenced in 2009 when I decided to attend a yoga class because something in the back of my mind told me “yoga is good for you, it will help you.”
+My yoga journey truly began as a young child in the Chicago area when I would watch Lilias Folan on Lilias, Yoga, and You on PBS.
+Her quiet demeanor and the way she moved her body intrigued me – she was so peaceful and calm.
+My journey recommenced in 2009 when I decided to attend a yoga class because something in the back of my mind told me “yoga is good for you, it will help you.”
 I was searching for help during a challenging personal time.
-That instructor (my first yoga teacher) told me “yoga will transform you,” but I wasn’t open to or could fully hear her message at that time.
+The instructor told me “yoga will transform you,” but I wasn’t open to, or couldn’t fully hear, her message at that time.
 Little did I know!

 TEACHER